Taking part in the survey?

 Can I do it the following week as I’m away this week?

 Unfortunately, your area has been chosen to balance the sample for one particular week.
 You cannot take part in a different week as it will be someone else’s turn.
 If you’re away, or cannot participate for any reason, then sadly there is nothing that we can do to switch things around.

-Can I give my diary to someone else to complete?
+Can I give my diary/device to someone else to complete?